mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *AlertsCorrelationData) SetModuleId(v string)
 ```

-SetModuleId gets a reference to the given datadog.NullableString and assigns it to the ModuleId field.
+SetModuleId gets a reference to the given common.NullableString and assigns it to the ModuleId field.

 <a name="AlertsCorrelationData.SetModuleIdNil"></a>
 ### func \(\*AlertsCorrelationData\) [SetModuleIdNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_alerts_correlation_data.go#L333>)